A declaration or declare may refer to any of the following:

 A declaration may be optional or required, depending on the programming language.
 For example, in the C programming language, all variables must be declared with a specific data type before they can be assigned a value.

-Below are some examples of declarations.
+Below are examples of declarations.

 The above perl statement declares a variable named $help.
 The dollar sign ($) indicates that the variable is a scalar.
 The special word my declares that $help has local lexical scope, meaning that outside the enclosing code block, the variable $help cannot be used.

-Perl does not require that variables be declared unless strict is being used.
+Perl does not require that variables be declared unless strict is used.
 However, we always recommend using strict and declaring variable to help prevent problems with your code.

 Similarly, this Perl declaration: